 In dealing with breaches of academic integrity, the instructor shall have discretion as to what penalty to impose regarding the course grade.
 Within ten days of the discovery of an offense, the instructor must submit in writing a description of the offense to both the student and the Dean of Students or designee.
 This description should include the course consequences for violations of academic integrity and the penalty given in the specific case.
 If the student disagrees with the accusation of a breach of academic integrity, the student will use the Academic Grievance process as outlined in the section entitled Academic Grievances.
 In addition, it is recommended that faculty issue an academic alert for any violation of the academic integrity policy.

 The Dean of Students, or designee, will maintain a confidential list of students who are reported for violations of academic integrity in order to track repeat offenses.
-The dean will have discretion to refer a first time offender to the University Conduct Board; however, any subsequent violations by the same student will automatically be referred to the Conduct Board.
+The dean will have discretion to refer a first time offender to the Office of Student Rights and Responsibilities; however, any subsequent violations by the same student will automatically be referred to the Office of Student Rights and Responsibilities.
 This decision on referral will be communicated in writing to the student and to the instructor(s), who has (have) a legitimate educational interest.

-The Conduct Board may impose university-level penalties upon the offending student.
-Fundamental fairness shall be in force for all academic integrity proceedings, as outlined in the Policies and Procedures of the University Conduct Board (see the current Student Handbook).
+The Office of Student Rights and Responsibilities may impose university-level penalties upon the offending student.
+Fundamental fairness shall be in effect for all academic integrity proceedings, as outlined in the Policies and Procedures of the Student Policy Guide.